Yelp/detect-secrets/docs/plugins.md

 Section V-D) that there's an 80% chance of finding a multi-factor secret (e.g. username + password) within five lines of context, before and after a secret.

+For more information on how to verify secrets, check out: https://github.com/streaak/keyhacks.

 ### Tips

 - There should be a total of three modified files in a minimal new plugin: the